MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-settings.md

      - **Start-up memory**: The amount of memory that is allocated to the virtual machine when it starts up.
 It should at least be set to the minimum amount of memory that is required to run the operating system and applications on the virtual machine.
 Dynamic memory will adjust the memory amount as required.
      - **Minimum memory**: The minimum amount of memory that is required for the virtual machine.
 It allows an idle machine to scale back the memory consumption below the start-up memory requirement.
 The available memory can then be used by other virtual machines.
      - **Maximum memory**: The memory limit that is allocated to the virtual machine.
 The default value is 1 TB.
-     - **Memory Buffer Percentage**: Dynamic memory adds memory to a virtual machine as required, but there is a chance that an application might demand memory more quickly than the dynamic memory allocates it.
+     - **Memory Buffer Percentage**: Dynamic memory adds memory to a virtual machine as required, but there's a chance that an application might demand memory more quickly than the dynamic memory allocates it.
 The memory buffer percentage specifies the amount of available memory that will be assigned to the virtual machine if needed.
-The percentage is based on the amount of memory that is actually needed by the applications and services that run on the virtual machine.
-It is expressed as a percentage because it changes depending on the virtual machine requirements.
+The percentage is based on the amount of memory that is needed by the applications and services that run on the virtual machine.
+It's expressed as a percentage because it changes depending on the virtual machine requirements.
 The percentage is calculated as follows: Amount of memory buffer = memory needed by the virtual machine/(memory buffer value/100).
 For example, if the memory that is committed to the virtual machine is 1000 MB and the buffer is 20%, then an additional buffer of 20% (200 MB) will be allocated for a total of 1200 MB of physical memory allocated to the virtual machine.
   - **Memory weight**: The priority that is allocated to a virtual machine when the memory resources are in full use.
 If you set a high priority value, it will prioritize a virtual machine when the memory resources are allocated.
 If you set a low priority, a virtual machine might be unable to start if memory resources are insufficient.

 ### Configure processor throttling